 Walking on air

-There are so many beautiful walks in the area that it seems a little callous to pick just one, nonetheless, this remains a favourite.
+There are so many beautiful walks in the area that you can do when visiting Salcombe that it seems a little callous to pick just one.
+Nonetheless, this remains a favourite.
 From South Sands, walk past Overbecks and along the coast all the way round to Hope Cove.
 It is a full afternoon’s worth of entertainment, and if you were to take a picnic then you could happily make a day of it.

 The stretch takes you through fields and onto the beaches if you choose.
 There are some pretty steep inclines, which take you to what feels like the top of the world, and at the end of it you are entirely justified in ordering a hearty meal at the Hope and Anchor Inn.
 Just make sure that you arrive in time before they stop serving food!